-If planting outdoors in the landscape, amend the soil with fine gravel, sand, and/or peat to produce a light, airy mixture.
+If planting outdoors in the landscape, amend the soil with fine gravel, sand, and peat to produce a light, airy mixture.
 You can also use a porous and well-draining soil mix of perlite and peat moss.

 Trim away dead, damaged, or yellow leaves as needed throughout the growing season.
 Trim for shape and fullness as needed.

-When you repot your plant, provide a thorough pruning and carefully examine the roots.
+When you repot your pep scandens plant, provide a thorough pruning and carefully examine the roots.
 Trim away any that seem unhealthy or appear to be dead.

 How To Propagate Peperomia Scandens

-When pruning or taking cuttings, always use a sharp, sterile cutting tool, razor blades are excellent!
+When pruning or taking cuttings, always use a sharp, sterile cutting tool.
+The razor blades are excellent!

 When starting cuttings in water, change the water daily to prevent fungal growth.